SchistoDan/bold-data-fun/scripts/project-search/README.md

   - `UK_rep`: True/False

 **Notes:**
-- Each record appears only once, even if it matches multiple criteria
+- Contains ALL records from target projects, not just those meeting criteria
+- Records not meeting any criteria will have False for all four flag columns
 - Multiple criteria are indicated by multiple True values in flag columns
+- This provides complete dataset coverage for analysis and filtering

 ### 2. Summary Output (`project_search_summary.tsv`)
 **Format:** TSV file
-**Content:** Family-level aggregation of results
+**Content:** Family-level aggregation of flagged results

 **Columns (in order):**
 1. `Phylum`: Taxonomic phylum